Aladd616/Password-Generator-ALL/README.md

 this array is then turned into a string using the join operator

-this passwor din then printed to the webpage when the "generate password" button is clicked.
+this password in then printed to the webpage when the "generate password" button is clicked.